-Store below 30°C.

-Store in the original package in order to protect from light.
+Store at temperature not exceeding 30 °C. Store in the original package in order to protect from light.
 For storage conditions after reconstitution of the medicinal product, see section 6.3.

 6.5 Nature and contents of container

 20 mL glass vial (Type 1) closed with a rubber (halobutyl) stopper and aluminium seal with flip-off cap.